missamii/GA-Mirror/w11/Classwork/ruby_testing/stackqueue_rspec/README.md

 My tests are expecting there to be two files inside of this folder: stack.rb and queue.rb.
 So work in those.

 **HINT:** Start by creating a Queue class and a Stack class in each respective file.
-Then run `rspec` it should indicate which tests were passed and failed.
+Then run `rspec`; it should indicate which tests were passed and failed.
 You'll need "storage" -- what type of variable should it be?
-Etc. Make a change, run `rspec` see what happened and repeat.
+Etc. Make a change, run `rspec` see what happened, and repeat.